I made another visit to Ukraine during the school half-term. I'm back home now, so normal service will resume shortly...

 “I’ve gone into hiding.”
-“We’re in Pizza Hut.”
+“We’re in a Pizza Hut.”
 “That’s what they want you to think,” Laverne lowered her voice.
 “Look around… what do you see?”
 “Happy fat people.”
 “All of them?”
 “All the ones eating pizza,” I was able to confirm.
 “What about him on his own over at the salad bar?
-What’s his story?” … Continue reading Local Weirdough
+What’s his … Continue reading Local Weirdough

 “Trump’s building a Death Star,” Laverne announced whilst reloading.
 “Good for him.”“For building a Death Star?”“For keeping busy during lockdown.”“Is it a family affair?”“He’ll fly it and Melania’s going to serve the drinks.“I imagine there'll be a launch…”“By invitation only in the Space Force Lounge at Mar-A-Lago Int’l Airport.”“Tickets won’t be cheap.”“You could just buy … Continue reading Comet me, Bro!